yahyahfd/Maljae/README.md

 ## What is the assignment algorithm used by maljae?

-While giving their task preferences, the teams are also asked to give an integer.
-After the deadline, a seed is attributed to each team: it is the sum of the integers given by all the other teams.
+While giving their task preferences, the teams are also asked to give a secret integer.
+After the deadline, a seed is attributed to each team: it is the sum of the secret integers given by all the other teams.

 The assignment algorithm is made of the following steps: